Our programs

 Making the Catholic intellectual tradition a vital part of the Church and the university in Milwaukee

-Each year, the St. Irenaeus Institute, in partnership with the UWM Newman Center and the Panther Catholic Student Organization, hosts a public lecture which takes place at the University of Wisconsin-Milwaukee.
-It is delivered by a noteworthy Catholic scholar on a pressing question that calls for robust engagement between Catholic and secular learning.
-The inaugural lecture was given by Jennifer Frey on "The Life of the Mind: Intellectual Virtues and Human Flourishing."
+Each year, the St. Irenaeus Institute, in partnership with UWM Newman Center and the Panther Catholic Student Organization, hosts a public lecture which takes place at the University of Wisconsin-Milwaukee.
+It is delivered by a noteworthy Catholic scholar on a topic or question that is urgent, at home in the broadly Western tradition, and that calls for robust engagement between Catholic and secular learning.
+Past lectures have been given by philosopher Jennifer Frey ("The Life of the Mind: Intellectual Virtues and Human Flourishing") and political philosopher and public intellectual Patrick J. Deneen ("Plato's Republic and Ours").
+The lectures are free and open to the public.

 Further Information